Detailed guides to painful problems, treatments & more

 Tags: patellar pain, IT band pain, running, knee, arthritis, aging, pain problems, leg, limbs, overuse injury, injury, exercise, self-treatment, treatment, tendinosis

-Six articles on PainSci cite Devan 2004: 1.
+Six pages on PainSci cite Devan 2004: 1.
 Massage Therapy for Your Quads2.
 The Complete Guide to IT Band Syndrome3.
 The Complete Guide to Patellofemoral Pain Syndrome4.
 The Causes of Runner's Knee Are Rarely Obvious5.
 Your Back Is Not Out of Alignment6.
 Is IT Band Tendinitis Really a Tendinitis?

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.